jmjoly/cloudadmin/README.md

 CloudAdmin
 ==========

-CloudAdmin is a draft implementation of a cloud management webservice, written in Django.
+CloudAdmin is a draft implementation of a heterogeneous cloud management webservice, written in Python/Django.

-**Prerequisites:**
+**Prerequisites**

-1. Cloudadmin requires Citrix XenServer 6.2.
+1. Cloudadmin requires Citrix XenServer (tested on Version 6.2).
-2. Cloudadmin uses Puppet and Puppet-dashboard MySQL database.
+2. Cloudadmin uses Puppet and Puppet-dashboard MySQL database (tested on Puppet-Dashboard 1.2).
 Follow the instruction from the official manual from http://docs.puppetlabs.com/dashboard/manual/1.2.
 3. Cloudadmin relies on Django 1.6 and Python 2.7.

-**Installation:**
+**Installation**

-1. **VM management**: Install XenAPI pyton library (from deb repositories in Debian or Ubuntu, or pip, or git).
+1. **VM management**: install XenAPI pyton library (from Debian/Ubuntu repositories, Python Pip, or Git).
 Provide your XenServer credentials in vms/models.py.

-2. **Servive management**: Install pymysql python library (from pip or git).
+2. **Servive management**: install pymysql python library (from Python Pip or Git repository).
 Provide Puppet MySQL database credentials in services/models.py.
+Add to the [master] section of your puppet.conf, the following statement:

+	storeconfigs=true

-3. **Web GUI**: Install Django 1.6.
-In application folder, run:
+3. **Web GUI**: from the application folder, run:

         python ./manage.py syncdb
         python ./manage.py runserver

 **Use Considerations**

+1. Access the Web GUI at http://localhost:8000/admin.
+Currently, the only view available is the administration section.

-1. Either XenServer or Puppet template creation is not supported yet.
-VM templates or Puppet modules mut be created before registering the actual name in CloudAdmin.
+2. Either XenServer or Puppet template creations are not supported yet.
+VM templates or Puppet modules must be created before registering the actual VM/Module name in CloudAdmin.
+For instance, in XenServer, you may create a VM named "test", then you may register a VM template named "test" on CloudAdmin.

-2. Puppet nodes integration from VM creation on XenServer is not supported yet.
-The VM public key must registered manually on Puppet Dashboard interface.
+3. Puppet nodes integration from VM creation on XenServer is not supported yet.
+The VM public key must manually registered on Puppet Dashboard interface.

+4. Just be careful when using the CloudAdmin VM management, you are directly creating/modifying/deleting VMs.